Kotti/kotti_user_manual/docs/adding_content/images.rst

    www.example.com/photos/sparrow-at-feeder/image/span12      1160 pixels
 =========================================================== ===============

-Use these sizes a general guideline.
+Use these sizes a general guideline for working with the Kotti layout system.
 You know that span12 covers the entire width of the website, span6 half of it. span1, at only 60 pixels wide, is small thumbnail size.

-A Kotti website is divided into 12 columns for its structural design, for its website design layout.
-The default Kotti website uses a full-width design, so you don't see any indication of the columns.
-If the design of the website is changed, however, as when a navigation menu is added on the left side, the navigation menu might span 3 columns, leaving 9 columns for the right-hand side, where content items show.
+The structural layout for a Kotti website is divided into 12 columns.
+The default Kotti website uses a full-width design, so you see no indication of the columns.
+If the design of the website is changed, however, as when a navigation menu is added on the left side, the underlying column structure manifests.
+The navigation menu might span 3 columns, leaving 9 columns for the right-hand side, where content items show.
 The image scale that fits such a navigation menu area on the left, 3 columns wide, is span3.
 The one that fits the right side in such a layout is span9.
 This scheme makes working with website layout simpler than thinking in terms of absolute pixel dimensions.

 The word-processor style user interface for composing the body of a document